 NGM Maternal Advocacy Program

-In January of 2007, a short term missionary hosted by Next Generation Ministries was able to witness the delivery of the baby of one of her Ugandan friends.
-Through tears she shared that the doctor had spoken roughly to the laboring mother, smacked her on the thighs if she groaned, and ultimately and literally placed his hands on the top of her round belly and forced the baby out.
+In January of 2007, a short term missionary hosted by Next Generation Ministries, was able to witness the delivery of the baby of one of her Ugandan friends.
+Through tears she shared that the doctor had spoken harshly to the laboring mother, smacked her on the thighs if she groaned, and ultimately and literally placed his hands on the top of her round belly and forced the baby out.
 Soon after this birth, both mother and baby came to the base house of Next Generation Ministries.
 The story was appalling and the vision for a birthing center operated by trained midwives with the latest techniques of assisting laboring mothers was birthed.

 The Hunters had given up on the feasibility of such a dream until the fall of 2013.
 After Paul witnessed the death of her baby, as well as her near death, and the subsequent ministry, Hope for Women In Crisis, directed by Lyzette Kasigwa, the dream resurrected.
-Paul found himself talking about the critical role that Hope for Women In Crisis has in the lives of many suffering mothers in the maternity ward of the government hospital and attempting to motivate donors for a Women’s Health Clinic.
+Paul found himself talking about the critical role that Hope for Women In Crisis has in the lives of many suffering mothers in the maternity ward of the local government hospital and attempting to motivate donors for a Women’s Health Clinic.